loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 The public GitHub-backed path still exists, but it should be treated as the fallback when you specifically need GitHub webhooks or public demo URLs.

+## Two Bootstrap Styles

+There are now two ways to approach the self-contained `vind` path:

+- step-by-step
+  recommended for the first run and for troubleshooting
+- comprehensive helper script
+  useful after the step-by-step flow is understood

+The step-by-step path remains the primary documented path.

 ## Why This Path Exists

 The Demo Generator path works well for centrally managed demo environments, but